Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 Alaska Saver vs Main vs Premium Class vs First?

-Do I earn Mileage Plan miles on Alaska Saver?
+Do I earn Atmos Rewards points on Alaska Saver?

-What changed with Alaska Mileage Plan after the Hawaiian merger?
+What is Atmos Rewards and what changed after the Hawaiian merger?

 Can I select a seat on Alaska Saver?